nardev/nardev.org/_posts/projects/2021-05-21-Automate-ESP8266-Programming.md

  USB_DEVICE=$1
  # As i was using multiple programmers, i separated the log into different files.
  # However, it's just distinguished per the device number at the moment.
- # The programmer will usually be registered at first available number.
+ # The programmer will usually be registered at the first available number.
  #ESPTOOL_LOG="/tmp/auto-esptool.log"
  ESPTOOL_LOG="/tmp/auto-esptool-$2.log"
  su - nardev -c 'echo -e "\n----------------------------------------\nPORT: 	$USB_DEVICE\n----------------------------------------\n >> $ESPTOOL_LOG"'